Golf Digest doesn't say when Obama made the call, but he must have taken some time out from the busy business of health care to make it.

 UPDATE: Golf Digest says President Obama did not call Woods; the error resulted in a misunderstanding between the magazine's reporter and a source.

-Golf Digest Executive Director of Public Relations Meg D'Incecco e-mails this
+Golf Digest Executive Director of Public Relations Meg D'Incecco e-mails this statement:

 An article in the April issue of Golf Digest incorrectly reported that President Obama made a personal call to Tiger Woods to offer encouragement.

 Our mistake was due to a misunderstanding between the writer and a trusted source.
 We regret the error.